SciBorgs/SciGuides/BasicArmBot.md

 ## Setting up your environment

 Using your knowledge of Git, create a new branch for your arm bot.
 Name it something like `basic-arm-bot`. *Make sure to also move to that branch!*
-If unfamiliar, please check our [style sheet]() for ideal code and git practices.
+If unfamiliar, please check our style sheet for ideal code and git practices.

+[comment]: # (add style sheet link when completed)

 Before you move on, create an `Arm.java` subsystem and an associated `ArmConstants.java` file in the robot folder of your project.